-Students may withdraw from a class any time before seventy-five percent of the term has been completed, roughly 12 weeks of the regular semester or six weeks of the summer term or for eight-week classes.
-The specific "last day to withdraw" in a semester is published in the college calendar included in at the end of this catalog, in the printed class schedules, and on the JWCC Web site.
-The College establishes the "last day to withdraw" for other terms that are not eight or sixteen weeks in length as well as independent studies.
-These also follow the seventy-five percent guideline.
-The student is responsible for knowing his or her "last day to withdraw" for each course.

-After the "last day to withdraw," students are not permitted to drop the course and will receive the final grade they earn.
+Students may withdraw from a class any time before seventy-five percent of the term has been completed.
+The specific days to withdraw are available through the Advising and Registrar's offices.
+The student is responsible for knowing his or her last day to withdraw for each course.
+After the last day to withdraw, students are not permitted to drop the course and will receive the final grade they earn.